euroscipy/euroscipy_proceedings/papers/jamie_dean/jamie_dean.rst

 The overlap of the two outcome classes in the first two principal components space upon PCA suggests that generalised linear models, such as logistic regression, are unlikely to make good classifiers in this instance.
 Non-linear kernel modelling is likely to result in models with greater predictive power for this dataset.
 During model hyper parameter tuning the SVC kernel selected was the radial basis function, supporting this observation.

-The uncertainty on the area under the ROC curve from the nested cross-validation is quite high suggesting that the model is relatively unstable.
-The machine learning pipeline developed has been designed to enable simple addition of different feature selection and model fitting techniques.
-Alternative approaches will be explored in the future.
+The area under the ROC curve is low for both the internal and external validation indicating that the model is unable to correctly classify patients better than chance.
+The uncertainty on the area under the ROC curve from the nested cross-validation is large suggesting that the model is unstable.
+Our present model is thus unsuitable to support clinical decision making and inform on the causal features of radiation-induced severe dysphagia.
+However, we are currently exploring improvements to our methodology with promising preliminary results.

-There are many potential reasons why our model suffers from relatively low predictive power.
+There are many potential reasons why our model suffers from low predictive power.
 These include insufficient characterisation of chemotherapy treatments, smoking status or alcohol status, the influence of other organs, not considered in our study, involved in the onset of severe dysphagia, and the impact of other factors not considered, such as surgery or genetic susceptibility to radiation-induced mucosal damage.

 However, we suspect that the low predictive power may, at least in part, be due to limitations associated with the dosimetric input data.
 In reducing the 3D dose distribution to a DVH the spatial information is discarded.
 We believe that spatial aspects of the dose distribution are likely to be important for predicting toxicity.
 We are developing several novel dose metrics that we aim to use as model inputs in the future.
 We anticipate that these may improve the predictive power of the models.

 Furthermore, there are discrepancies between the planned doses calculated using the treatment planning software (and extracted for use in our study) and the doses that are actually delivered to the patients.
 These are due to movement of the patients’ internal anatomy whilst the radiation is delivered and weight loss over the course of treatment.
 In the future we plan to explore the magnitude of these effects and attempt to develop strategies to minimise their impact.

+The machine learning pipeline developed has been designed to enable simple addition of different feature selection and model fitting algorithms enabling alternative statistical techniques to be utilised in the future.

 Conclusions
 -----------

 In this study we have shown that Python can be successfully applied to studies of radiotherapy dose-toxicity relationships.
 The Pydicom, NumPy, SciPy, Pandas and SciKit-Learn modules allow for both manipulation and processing of the treatment planning data, and statistical modelling using machine learning, making Python well suited to this type of study.
-Ongoing work involves using NumPy and SciPy to calculate novel dose metrics, describing spatial features of the dose distributions expected to influence toxicity.
+Whilst initial attempts to generate a predictive model of severe dysphagia were unsuccessful, preliminary investigation of using novel dose metrics to characterise the dose distribution appear promising.
+Ongoing work involves using NumPy and SciPy to calculate novel dose metrics, describing spatial features of the dose distributions expected to influence toxicity and the application of alternative statistical methods within the machine learning pipeline.

 ..
 Customised LaTeX packages
 .. -------------------------